Same-sex marriage in Connecticut: Kerrigan v. Commissioner of Public Health

 Despite the truly laudable effort of the legislature in equalizing the legal rights afforded same sex and opposite sex couples, there is no doubt that civil unions enjoy a lesser status in our society than marriage.
 We therefore conclude that the plaintiffs have alleged a constitutionally cognizable injury, that is, the denial of the right to marry a same sex partner.

-The decision was originally scheduled to go into effect on October 28, 2008, but was delayed until November 12, 2008 in order to allow state agencies and local officials time to update procedures and prepare for issuing marriage licenses to same-sex couples.
+The decision was originally scheduled to go into effect on October 28, 2008, but was delayed until November 12, in order to allow state agencies and local officials time to update procedures and prepare for issuing marriage licenses to same-sex couples.
 On November 12, the first marriage licenses were issued to same-sex couples in Connecticut.
 Among the first couples to obtain marriage licenses were plaintiffs in the Kerrigan case, Robin and Barbara Levine-Ritterman in New Haven, and Elizabeth Kerrigan and Joanne Mock-Kerrigan in West Hartford.
 The court decision made Connecticut the third U.S. state to recognize same-sex marriage, but by the time the first same-sex marriages were solemnized in Connecticut, California voters had approved a same-sex marriage ban by referendum.
 Governor Rell reacted to the ruling by issuing the statement: "The Supreme Court has spoken.
 I do not believe their voice reflects the majority of the people of Connecticut.
 However, I am also firmly convinced that attempts to reverse this decision - either legislatively or by amending the state Constitution - will not meet with success."
 State Senator Donald E. Williams Jr. called it a "civil rights victory".
 Before the court issued its decision, a coalition of groups that included such opponents of same-sex marriage as the state's Roman Catholic bishops and the Family Institute of Connecticut supported a November referendum on a proposal to convene a constitutional convention.
 On November 4, 2008, voters opposed calling a constitution convention by a 2 to 1 margin.

 Mueller v.
 Tepler

-On July 16, 2014, the Connecticut Supreme Court, reversing judgments in lower courts, ruled unanimously that a same-sex couple in a relationship established before the state afforded legal recognition to their relationship has the same rights as other married couples.
+On July 16, 2014, the Connecticut Supreme Court, reversing judgments in lower courts, ruled unanimously that same-sex couples in relationships established before the state afforded legal recognition to same-sex unions have the same rights as other married couples.
 In the case of Mueller v.
-Tepler, it allowed a woman to pursue a medical practice claim for the loss of income and companionship based on the care her female partner received between 2001 and 2004.
+Tepler, it allowed a woman to pursue a medical practice claim for the loss of income and companionship based on the care her female partner had received between 2001 and 2004.